Don Feidner

 Left Rear Pannier - My Wardrobe

-Cycling gloves (normal fingerless & warm gloves with fingers)
+Cycling gloves (Roeckle fingerless & warm gloves with fingers)

 3 pairs of socks (2 thin and 1 thick)

-Safety vest (thin, yellow) - for driving on busy highways
+Safety vest (thin) - for driving on busy highways

 Long-sleeved cycling jersey and long-legged cycling slacks

-Vaude Trousers, light-weight, quick dry with removable legs for hot weather (for hiking and nice looking evening wear)
+Vaude Trousers, light-weight, quick dry with removable legs for hot weather (for hiking and evening wear)

 Cycling shorts and jersey with short sleeves

-Long ski underwear (top and bottom) as pyjamas at night
+Long McKinley ski underwear (top and bottom) as pyjamas at night

-Fleece Jack Wolfskin ski hat (I wore this at night to keep my head warm.)
+Fleece ski hat (I wear this at night to keep my head warm.)

-Bike shoes (used for both biking and hiking)
+Bike shoes with thick soles (used for both biking and hiking)

 Full fleece jacket for warmth